Jonathan-Eyler-Werve/floodgate/README.md

 ## Summary

-A browser extension allows User to set rules for content display, muting unwanted content on the Web, including social media websites.
-Twitter, Facebook, Reddit, newspapers, blogs can be filtered.
+A browser extension that allows a user to set rules for content display, muting unwanted content on the Web, including social media websites.
+Twitter, Facebook, Reddit, newspapers, and blogs can be filtered.

 We are Jonathan Eyler-Werve and a few collaborators in the mental health and software engineering fields.